josh238/hng_backend_0/README.md

 📬 Contact
 Connect with me:

-📧 Email: napg.adekunle@gmail.com
+📧 Email: joshuaadelere238@gmail.com
-🌈 Slack: Jamal-09
+🌈 Slack: Joshua
-Built with 💻 & ❤️ by Jamal
+Built with 💻 & ❤️ by Joshua